Close

 Frequently Asked Questions

-A: The California State University (CSU) does not require domestic undergraduate students to have healthcare insurance.
+The California State University (CSU) does not require domestic undergraduate students to have healthcare insurance.
 However, international students, and American Language Institute (ALI) students are all required to have health insurance, and have it approved through their respective programs.

 Also, the new laws implemented in 2010 by the Affordable Care Act require all U.S. citizens and legal residents to have healthcare insurance.

-A: In 2010, the Affordable Care Act (ACA) was signed into law.
+In 2010, the Affordable Care Act (ACA) was signed into law.
 The law requires that U.S. citizens and legal residents have health insurance.

-No, there is not an SDSU Health insurance offered for domestic undergraduate students.
-However, you can submit a request via our website, to have someone assist you in obtaining health insurance/Medi-Cal.
-After submitting your request, our enrollment specialists will reach out to you via phone or email within 2-3 business days.
+However, you can submit a request via our website to have someone assist you in obtaining health insurance/Medi-Cal.
+After submitting your request, our enrollment specialists will reach out to you via phone or email within 2 to 3 buisness days.